SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Evaluations

-A simple strategy for obfuscation is hiding the attack's trace within a large number of dummy queries.
-The attack will ignore the prediction of these dummy queries so its performance is unaffected.
-The attack also ensures that such dummy queries are correlated with the final adversarial example so \SEA{} will include them in the attack trace.
+\paragraph{Sending Dummy Queries} A straightforward obfuscation strategy is hiding the attack trace within a large number of dummy queries, whose predictions are ignored.
+Such dummy queries are correlated with the final adversarial example so \SEA{} will have to include them in the attack trace.

-One example of dummy queries is randomly duplicating the queries.
-This scenario is covered by our evaluation of explainability in \Cref{sec:exp:explain}, where the \texttt{ART} library happens to provide such variants because of implementation artifacts.
-For the \texttt{SignOPT} and \texttt{Square} attacks, \SEA{} can correctly attribute and explain such attacks even when they have included duplicated queries.
+A practical instance of this strategy is the \textit{random duplication of queries}.
+Our explainability evaluation in \Cref{sec:exp:explain} incidentally covers this scenario, where the \texttt{ART} library generates duplicate queries in the \texttt{SignOPT} and \texttt{Square} attacks. \SEA{} can accurately attribute and explain these attacks, even when they have included duplicated queries.

-We then consider sending dummy queries perturbed by Gaussian noise.
-For each batch of queries $\s{\bx_t}_{t=i}^j$, the attack will mix them with a noisy counterpart $\s{\bx_t+\boldsymbol{\eta}_t}_{t=i}^j$, where $\boldsymbol{\eta}_t\iid\mathcal{N}(\mat{0}_d, \sigma^2\mat{I}_d)$ is the added Gaussian noise.
-We take the \texttt{HSJ-2} attack as an example because its original version leverages Gaussian noise to estimate gradients, thus more likely to create an obfuscation.
-We test different noise levels by adjusting $\sigma$ and report the results in \Cref{tab:attribution-dummy}.
+We also consider dummy queries \textit{perturbed by Gaussian noise}.
+Here, each batch of queries $\s{\bx_t}$ is randomly mixed with its noisy counterpart $\s{\bx_t+\boldsymbol{\eta}_t}$, where $\boldsymbol{\eta}_t\sim\mathcal{N}(\mat{0}_d, \sigma^2\mat{I}_d)$ is the added Gaussian noise.
+This method is particularly likely to obfuscate the \texttt{HSJ-2} attack, which inherently uses Gaussian noise to estimate gradients.
+To evaluate this, we vary the noise level $\sigma$ and analyze the attribution accuracy in \Cref{tab:attribution-dummy}.

-On the adaptive attack's first occurrence, \SEA{} can only attribute around 59\% of such traces to the \texttt{HSJ-2} attack, although a 95\% Top-3 accuracy bounds the confusion.
-This is expected because the attack has effectively changed its behavior.
-However, once \SEA{} has added the newly observed attack's fingerprint to its database, it recognizes this variant on the second occurrence with 100\% accuracy.
+On the adaptive attack's first incident, \SEA{} can only attribute around 59\% of such traces to \texttt{HSJ-2}, although a 95\% Top-3 accuracy bounds the confusion.
+This decrease is expected because the attack has effectively changed its behavior.
+However, once \SEA{} incorporates the newly observed attack's fingerprint into its database, it recognizes this variant on the second incident with 100\% Top-1 accuracy.